RoPedro/linuxtools-term/README.md

 **If running on WSL2, close the terminal and open again to simulate a logout, if that doesn't work, on a admin powershell, run `wsl --shutdown` and open it again**

 **In native Linux you can just logout and login**
-Now, run `.configure.sh`, eventually, it will prompt for your git user and email, after that, it's safe to let the script finish.
+Now, run `./configure.sh`, eventually, it will prompt for your git user and email, after that, it's safe to let the script finish.
 Don't forget to run: `source ~/.zshrc` after installation or reopening your terminal, also, use a nerd font like [MesloLGS NF](https://github.com/romkatv/powerlevel10k/blob/master/font.md)to render your terminal since [powerlevel10k](https://github.com/romkatv/powerlevel10k) is installed.

 ## Shell